 Once settled in at the theatre, the lights soon went down and out walked Bonnie Hunt.
 Turns out she and Billy are touring together, brought together in friendship while each serving on a committee having to do with Robin Williams, the actual details of which are fuzzy in memory.
 What’s not fuzzy is the collective “aw” that filled the place at the mention of Robin’s name.
 The evening was filled with stand up and sit down- two comfy chairs on stage where the pair sat while Bonnie asked questions of Billy- how’s he doing, what’s he think of such ’n’ such, does he remember this or that, what about so ’n’ so, etc. Each night, things might be a bit different with room for spontaneity.
 I learned all sorts of stuff!
 He was most certainly more than marvelous.

 Shane chose the outing as the last gift I opened on my birthday.
 It was between Billy Crystal and Patton Oswalt, which Bean thought was hilarious since I’ve been scheming to take Shane to Oswalt for the past three years, each time encountering schedule conflicts.
-Shane aspired to be a firefighter and/or a comedian growing up, so I keep an eye out for experiences involving comics.
+Shane aspired to be a firefighter and/or a comedian growing up, so I keep an eye out for experiences involving comedians.
 He absolutely made the right choice given all the amazing history and talk of movies involved spanning decades.
 On the way out, Bean snagged a lobby card as a little memento.
 And on the flip side? ♦

 It’s kinda ugly.